odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/README.md

 2. Start an [OMAG Server](../../../open-metadata-resources/open-metadata-tutorials/omag-server-tutorial) and
 run the default calls for setting the server URL, eventbus and the cohort.

-3. Configure the Open Lineage Services by providing a database connection object and setting the topic name of Asset Lineage OMAS Out topic via the following HTTP request:
+3. Set the configuration for the Open Lineage Services by providing a database connection object and setting the topic name of Asset
+Lineage OMAS Out topic via the following HTTP request:
 ```
 POST {{base-url}}/open-metadata/admin-services/users/{{user-id}}/servers/{{server-id}}/open-lineage/configuration